 This disease is associated with other symptoms like shortness of breath, coughing and difficulty breathing.

 What to do: COPD treatment involves lifestyle changes, like smoking cessation.
-Treatment should be directed by a lung specialist, who will generally prescribe corticosteroids and bronchodilators.
+Treatment should be directed by a pulmonologist, who will generally prescribe corticosteroids and bronchodilators.

 3. Respiratory infections

-What to do: Treatment for bacterial respiratory infections should be completed with antibiotics.
-If necessary, the doctor may also prescribe corticosteroids and bronchodilators to reduce inflammation and reduce work of breath.
+What to do: Treatment for bacterial respiratory infections should be done with antibiotics.
+If necessary, a healthcare provider may also prescribe corticosteroids and bronchodilators to reduce inflammation and reduce work of breathing.

-Rest, hydration and healthy diet can also speed-up recovery.
+Rest, hydration, and a healthy diet can also speed up recovery.

 4. Tobacco use or exposure

-Using tobacco or being to it is a risk factor associated with respiratory diseases, like emphysema or chronic bronchitis.
-It can also worsen asthma, and increase airway inflammation that causes wheezing.
+Using tobacco or being exposed to secondhand smoke increases the risk of respiratory diseases, such as emphysema and chronic bronchitis.
+It can also make asthma symptoms worse and lead to airway inflammation that causes wheezing.

-What to do: To avoid developing a lung disease or worsening an pre-existing condition, smoking cessation is highly advised.
+What to do: Smoking cessation is strongly advised to avoid developing lung disease or worsening a pre-existing condition.

 5. Choking